Dawn Ward (chemist)

-Dawn N. Ward, Ph.D. is a synthetic organic chemist and associate professor in chemistry at Stevenson University.
+Dawn N. Ward is an American synthetic organic chemist and associate professor in chemistry at Stevenson University.

 Background and career

-Ward grew up in Baltimore, Maryland and graduated from Woodlawn High School.
+Ward grew up in Baltimore, Maryland, and graduated from Woodlawn High School.
 After receiving her BA in chemistry from Lincoln University, she worked in multiple chemical industry positions and was a public schoolteacher.
 Ward returned to the University of Maryland, Baltimore County for her Ph.D. in 2003, receiving it in 2009.
 Ward 's research group at Stevenson researches potent Heterocyclic amine-based Helicase inhibitors of Hepatitis C.

 Community work and volunteering

 Ward works to promote racial diversity in STEM fields through the Ingenuity Project.
-She is on the Board of Advisors for the Black Girls Dive Foundation.
+She is on the board of advisors for the Black Girls Dive Foundation.